jdpena28/portfolio/README.md

 &emsp;&emsp; ☑️ Project Build Description Hover Effect and Build Stack Description\
 &emsp;&emsp; ☑️ Create on Hover effect on project to see the link and what techstack it is\
 &emsp;&emsp; 🟦 Form Functionality at Contact Section\
-&emsp;&emsp; 🟦 Create a Parallex Effect when Scroll\
+&emsp;&emsp; ☑️ Create a Parallex Effect when Scroll\
 &emsp;&emsp; 🟦 Create a Animate on Scroll Effect\
-&emsp;&emsp; ☑️ Add Snackbar or Toast on Submit at Contact Forms
+&emsp;&emsp; ☑️ Add Snackbar or Toast on Submit at Contact Forms\
+&emsp;&emsp; 🟦 Add database for storing messages\

 #### Libraries Used
 * React Icons